yutingzhao1991/polymer-ext/README.md

 ### setConfig

-For better setConfig, you can init your components only when your need use it.
+For better performance, you can init your components only when your need use it.

 By default, components will be auto init.
 But you can set it with `setConfig`